 2018/19 UEFA Financial Report – annex

 2017/18 UEFA Financial Report – annex

 2013/14 UEFA Financial Report

 2013/14 UEFA Financial Report – annex

 2012/13 UEFA Financial Report – annex

 Over six decades, UEFA's competitions have enthralled spectators, produced a catalogue of matches and goals to remember, highlighted the talents of countless brilliant men and women footballers, and given endless proof of why football is the most popular sport in the world.

-UEFA stages 18 football competitions, from the elite tournaments such as the UEFA European Championship and the top club competitions, through the competitions for youth and amateur players, to futsal competitions and the flourishing competitions for women and girls.
+UEFA stages elite tournaments such as the UEFA European Championship and the top club competitions, through the competitions for youth and amateur players, to futsal tournaments and the flourishing competitions for women and girls.